atmin/moodle-concept-map/README.md

 ## User Guide

 Use it like any other database field type.
 There aren't any specific configuration options.
 When adding/editing a database entry, concept map is editable.
+Click to select a vertex or edge, context actions will be revealed.
+Drag blue (+) circle to create a new vertex.
+Drag vertices to reorder them.

 ## Development